san-sei/documents/content/en/docs/for_administrators/workflow_automation/automation_app.md

 ![Automation Train](/images/vendor/workflow_automation/automation_app/kioware_passcode.png)

-- Press the right mouse button (on any point of the screen), this training will end, and a message (image below) will be displayed to you.
+- Click on the recording icon in the bottom right corner of the screen, this training will end, and a message (image below) will be displayed to you.

 ![Automation Train](/images/vendor/workflow_automation/automation_app/train_finish.png)